nikobonomi/portfolio/content/content/education.md

 Bachelor I'm currently following the Master in parallel to a professional employment, right now working at an occupation of 100%

-As for now (2022) I just need to finish my master thesis, which is consist of building an Asset Administration Shell that keep an eye on the worker, de facto embracing the human in the loop paradigm.
+The Master thesis is consisted in building an Asset Administration Shell that keep an eye on the worker, de facto embracing the human in the loop paradigm.